 - Chewable woody parts of plants

-- Sometimes, elephants also use their tusks to dig the ground in order to find salts and minerals to take as food.
+- Sometimes, elephants also use their tusks to dig the ground to find salts and minerals to take as food.

 20. How Much Does An Elephant Eat A Day

-- They take around 150 to 200 kgs of food daily and drink almost 200 litres of water.
+- They take around 150 to 200 kgs of food daily and drink almost 200 liters of water.